netgen/vagrant-ansible-ezpublish/provisioning/roles/php/README.md

 Variables:
 - use_php56 - should PHP 5.6 be installed, default is false
-- use_xdebug - should XDebug be installed and enabled, default is false
+- use_xdebug - should XDebug be installed, default is false
+- activate_xdebug - should XDebug be activated, default is false
 - use_php5_fpm - should php-fpm be installed and used, default is true

 Dependencies